Faculty and Staff

 Chair of Spanish

-(PHD City University of New York) teaches twentieth century Peninsular Literature and Film at Carleton as well as Latin American Literature.
-His main areas of interest are literary theory, philosophy and aesthetics.
-His research focuses on the twentieth century Spanish essay and poetry: Unamuno, Ortega, Machado, Zambrano as well as Cuban literature: Casal, Lezama and Virgilio Piñera.
+Jorge Brioso teaches twentieth-century Peninsular Literature, Literature, Philosophy and Film at Carleton College as well as Latin American Literature.
+His main areas of interest are philosophy, literary theory and aesthetics.
+His research focuses on twentieth-century Spanish essay and poetry: Unamuno, Ortega, Machado, Zambrano, etc.; Latin American poetry and literature: Borges, Casal, Darío, Lezama and Virgilio Piñera, etc.; and Political Philosophy: Hobbes, Foucault, Carl Schmitt, etc.

 (Ph.D. from Princeton University) he is a specialist in seventeenth-century art and literature and in Modernist aesthetics.
 He has edited several books by José Moreno Villa, including Temas de Arte (Pre-Textos, 2001), Medio mundo y otro medio.
 Memorias escogidas (Pre-Textos, 2010), and Función contra forma y otros escritos sobre arquitectura madrileña, 1927-1935 (Iseebooks, 2010).
 He is currently working on a book on film and photographic theory in the Second Spanish Republic.